-- Employees are expected to wear cloth face coverings (masks) in public settings where social distancing measures are difficult to maintain.
+- Employees are required to wear cloth face coverings (masks) indoors, as well as outdoors where social distancing measures are difficult to maintain.
 Individuals may bring their own mask, or campuses/units may order them at no cost from U Market Services (masks are limited to two per employee at no cost).

 - University Health and Safety staff are available to provide training on respiratory etiquette for units or individuals who are at a heightened risk of exposure.